artemshar/artemshar/README.md

 -->

 I'm Web / Frontend developer since 2016.
-I’m currently working on my pet-projects, and I'm open for a new job.
+Currently, I do some things in my 'garage' and I'm open for a new commercial project.

 Experience: